 - 1. Identify illness and injury causing agents in workplaces, residences, health care facilities and other institutions, and the outdoor environment. - 2.
 Measure biological, chemical and physical disease agents in any environment and assess compliance with environmental regulations and professional standards. - 3.
-Analyze, interpret and evaluate toxicological, epidemiological and environmental exposure data. - 4.
-Quantitatively assess risk using mathematical models. - 5.
-Communicate risk information to the populations they serve.
+Analyze, interpret, and evaluate toxicological, epidemiological and environmental exposure data. - 4.
+Quantitatively assess risk using mathematical models and communicate risk information to populations served. - 5.
+Evaluate the policy-making process, including the role of politics, ethics, socioeconomics and environmental (in)justice. - 6.
+Develop strategies to communicate environmental health policy issues for different audiences or sectors, using different media.